markusmoenig/Eldiron/docs/docs/ruleset_contract.md

 3. `ui.action_icon_fallbacks` by healing role, condition role, action kind, then `default`

-Item icon textures resolve an explicit icon first, then `ui.item_icon_fallbacks` by item kind and `default`.
-Tiles, avatar channels, and visual templates remain richer item-presentation paths and can take precedence over drawing the icon texture.
+When no item-id artwork is available, item icon textures resolve an explicit semantic icon and then `ui.item_icon_fallbacks` by item kind and `default`.
+Avatar channels and visual templates can generate a final missing-art fallback.
 Fallback maps are optional: a minimalist or text-only game may omit them.
 Every authored fallback reference is validated, while many definitions can deliberately share one semantic glyph.

+State directories may later contain a `material.png` beside the numbered color frames.
+Its reserved channels are red for roughness, blue for metallic, green for emission, and unused alpha.
+Material loading and editing are not part of the current implementation, so rulesets must not rely on this file yet.

+An item can map its boolean `active` state onto world visuals with `off_tile_id` and `on_tile_id`.
+Changing `active` selects the corresponding available tile UUID, alias, or palette index automatically; an absent mapping leaves the current source unchanged.
+Scripts should toggle `active` instead of duplicating these tile references in `set_tile()` calls.

 ## Documentation Contract